Our Partner Organizations

 Strength in Numbers Makes WaterISAC Unique

 WaterISAC is the only all-threats security information source for the water and wastewater sector.
-We serve 2,600 water sector personnel across several hundred utilities and other organizations.
-Our utility members provide water and wastewater service to most of the United States, and we also serve utilities in Canada, Australia and New Zealand.
+We serve over 3,200 water sector personnel across several hundred utilities and other organizations.
+Our utility members provide water and wastewater service to most of the United States, and we also serve utilities in Canada, Australia, and New Zealand.
 Membership is also open to organizations in the U.K. and the Netherlands.

 In addition to water and wastewater utilities, our members include local state/provincial and federal agencies; law enforcement, intelligence and homeland security agencies; consulting and engineering firms; and utility associations.